GoblinArchives/LiminalHorror/writing resources/Writing Seminars.md

 ---
 layout: default
 title: Writing Seminars
-nav_order: 2
+nav_order: 4
-parent: Adventure Writing Resources
+parent: Writing Resources
 permalink: /seminars/
 description: A collection of writing seminars and panels highlighting horror in ttrpgs and writing for the Liminal Horror ttrpg.
 ---